 If you are lucky and in one of the specialty areas of demand your employer may offer to pay for some of these costs.
 Its certainly worth asking about it.

-We hope that you found this summary about how UK doctors can work in Australia useful.
+We hope that you found this summary about how Irish doctors can work in Australia useful.
 If you have any questions or queries or just want to relate your experience.
 Please feel free to leave a comment below.
 We would love to hear from UK doctors who have made the journey to Australia.